kymiddleton/Portfolio/README.md

 # Portfolio

-As a developer, an important part of your job is matching the design teams files **exactly**.
-In the interest of matching the work environment as closely as possible, all of your homeworks will include a design file that must be matched.
+A web development activity with the object to create a functional portfolio matching the provided design files.

-You will be working up to building this layout over the next two weeks:
+The design process will build over two weeks:

 ![portfolio](images/portfolio.png)

-*This week*, work on completing the first portion of your portolio.
+*Week One*, work on completing the first portion of your portolio.
 What you're turning in this week should look like the image below.

 ![partial portfolio](images/partial_port.png)

-Everything you need to get started is in the `starter` folder.

-Follow the instructions below:

-* Copy the files inside the `starter` folder and paste them inside your `bc` > `Homework` > `01-Unit` folder.
+# Linking Assets

-* Read these short articles on how to link to images in your `assets` folder
+* Reference articles on how to link to images in the `assets` folder

   * [https://www.w3schools.com/html/html_filepaths.asp](https://www.w3schools.com/html/html_filepaths.asp)

   * [https://css-tricks.com/quick-reminder-about-file-paths/](https://css-tricks.com/quick-reminder-about-file-paths/)

+# Guidelines HTML

 * In `index.html`, use semantic HTML to add the following

   * Four icons (github, email, stackoverflow, linkedin) (included in assets)

-  * Your Name
+  * Name

   * A Short Title like `Software Developer`, `Front-End Developer`, `JavaScript Nerd`, or the like

-  * A couple short paragraphs about you
+  * A couple short description paragraphs

   * Some text that says `See My Work` or `View Portfolio` or something similar with an arrow beside it (arrow included assets)

-  * A picture of you
+  * A picture

   * 3 sample portfolio images (included in assets)

   * A footer with a copyright

+# Guidelines for CSS

-* In your `style.css` do all of the following:
+* In the `style.css` do all of the following:

   * Use the Google Font `Monserrat` for headers and `Open Sans` for all other text.